 - ocean & land effects on weather generation, and how they differ

-- El Niño & La Niña and their compatriots in Australia’s annual weather patterns
+- El Niño & La Niña and their compatriots in Australia’s climate patterns

-We’ll also have learning resources to help train your weather-eyes day to day, so you can become even more weather savvy.
+We’ll also utilise learning resources to help train your weather-eyes day to day, so you can become even more weather savvy.

-So, if you’re up for a informative, fun, weather-filled year then sign up and we promise you’ll never see weather the same way again… yes, you too can become That Person in your social circle who is always yabbering on about high and low pressure systems, cloud formation and the likelihood (or not) of a hot, dry summer next year!
+So, if you’re up for a informative, fun, weather-filled year then sign up and we promise you’ll never see weather the same way again… yes, you too can become That Person in your social circle who is always yabbering on about high and low pressure systems, cloud formation and the likelihood (or not) of a hot, dry summer!